George Herbert Walker: Business career

-Golf and horseracing
+Golf and horse racing

 In addition to his business concerns, Walker was also a golf enthusiast and a President of the United States Golf Association (USGA).
 The USGA's Walker Cup (the famous biennial golf match) acquired Walker's namesake for his role in the event's creation.
+Walker was a member of Deepdale Golf Club as well as National Golf Links of America, the location of the first Walker Cup.

 He also coheaded the syndicate, (with W. Averell Harriman), which rebuilt the famed sports venue of Madison Square Garden and the Belmont Race Track, 1925.

 Personal life

+Walker married Lucretia Wear (1874–1961), daughter of James H. Wear and they had six children: